 Purchase Accounting for Acquisitions of Real Estate Subject to a Lease.
 As required by U.S. GAAP, the fair value of the real estate acquired with in-place leases is allocated to the acquired tangible assets, consisting of land, building and tenant improvements, and identified intangible assets and liabilities, consisting of the value of above-market and below-market leases, the value of in-place leases, and the value of leasing costs, based in each case on their relative fair values.
 In allocating the fair value of the identified intangible assets and liabilities of an acquired property, above-market and below-market in-place lease values are recorded as other assets or liabilities based on the present value.
 The assumptions underlying the allocation of relative fair values are based on market information including, but not limited to: (i) the estimate of replacement cost of improvements under the cost approach, (ii) the estimate of land values based on comparable sales under the sales comparison approach, and (iii) the estimate of future benefits determined by either a reasonable rate of return over a single year's net cash flow, or a forecast of net cash flows projected over a reasonable investment horizon under the income capitalization approach.
 The underlying assumptions are subject to uncertainty and thus any changes to the allocation of fair value to each of the various line items within the Company's consolidated balance sheets could have an impact on the Company's financial condition as well as results of operations due to resulting changes in depreciation and amortization as a result of the fair value allocation.
-The acquisitions of real estate subject to this estimate totaled four additional buildings within an existing multi-tenanted retail income property and one multi-tenanted retail income property for a combined acquisition cost of \$76.0 million for the year ended December 31, 2023 and four multi-tenanted retail income properties and one portfolio of three single-tenant properties for a combined acquisition cost of \$315.6 million for the year ended December 31, 2022.
+The acquisitions of real estate subject to this estimate totaled five multi-tenant income properties, one building within an existing multi-tenant income property owned by the Company, and one vacant land parcel within an existing multi-tenant income property owned by the Company for an aggregate purchase price of \$226.8 million, or a total acquisition cost of \$224.4 million, for the year ended December 31, 2024, and four additional buildings within an existing multi-tenanted retail income property owned by the Company and one multi-tenanted retail income property for an aggregate purchase price of \$75.8 million, or a total acquisition cost of \$76.0 million for the year ended December 31, 2023.